 The middle ear begins with the eardrum, which has a mechanical function in the hearing process.
 Think of the eardrum as a sail of a sailboat; there are bones attached to the eardrum and the bones are moving along with the eardrum.

 The mechanical function of the eardrum is checked through a tuning fork test where the sounds are introduced directly through the ear, skull, or cranium.
 Sounds can be heard through vibration and this type of hearing can give an audiologist information about that certain part of the ear.

 A tympanometer is another machine used during a hearing test.
 With a tympanometer, the movement of the mechanisms in the ears is measured as pressures are presented.
 We would want to ensure that the middle ear is healthy and working the way it should be mechanically.

 The auditory pathways are also checked during a hearing test.
-This part is full of dense fluid with around 20,000 tiny hair cells which plays a role in the ear controls.
+This part is full of dense fluid with around 20,000 tiny hair cells which play a role in the ear control.

 These changes can be brought on by the natural ageing process or be triggered by ototoxic medications or noise.
 Did you know that 90% of hearing loss occurs due to the damage or atrophy of the ear’s hair cells?
 A hearing test can physically check the integrity of the inner ear hair cells.

 Speech In Noise Test

 A hearing test can also determine the amount of noise a patient can tolerate for him to be able to comprehend what is being said by the speaker.